 Find out about your Student visa and how to use it.

-This page will provide information on:
+This page provides information on:

-You may have noticed that your BRP is short-dated to 31 December 2024 and does not cover the full length of your course.
 You will need to create a UKVI account using your BRP and transfer your Student visa from a physical BRP to an eVisa.

-• Date of Birth
+• date of birth

 • BRP number

-• Passport details
+• passport details

-• Access to email address and phone number
+• access to email address and phone number

-• Access to a Smart phone.
+• access to a smart phone.

 Follow the steps in the application and if you have any questions do not hesitate to contact the International Advice team or UKVI.